UniMelbHumanRoboticsLab/CANOpenRobotController/doc/ObjectDictionary.md

 } OD_statusWords_t;
 ```

-Note that we have chosen to put this at OD Address 6041 to mirror its location on the Motor Drives, however, this again is a choice.
+Note that we have chosen to put this at OD Address 6041 to mirror its location on the motor drives, however, this is arbitrary.
 Note also that we can include more motors than we intend to use - these variables will simply not be accessed.

-The typedef for the datatype is then used within the structure of the object dictionary (again in `CO_OD.h`).
+The typedef for the datatype is then used within the struct used for the object dictionary (again in `CO_OD.h`).
 ```C++
 /***** Structure for RAM variables ********************************************/
 struct sCO_OD_RAM {